The oldest public wildflower garden in the United States

 Leaves are narrowly elliptical, tapering to a obtuse or sub-cordate base and a blunt pointed tip at the other end.
 They may or may not have a stalk.
 Veins conspicuous; soft hair under; margins usually have teeth.

 The inflorescence is a rounded branched cluster on a long stalk that is terminal or springs from the upper leaf axils.
-The cluster is usually composed of several separate umbels of flowers.
+The cluster is usually composed of several separate umbels of long-stalked flowers.

 Flowers are very small 5-parted with white petals that are narrow and dipper shaped and flare outward from clawed bases.
 These are opposite the five stamens with gray anthers which surround a large white pistil with a white 3-lobed style.
 Stamens are exserted well above the plane of the flower.
-When the petals spread outward, the calyx lobes, also white, of the flower tube flex inward so as to enclose the female reproductive parts.
+When the petals spread outward, the five calyx lobes, also white, of the flower tube flex inward so as to enclose the female reproductive parts.

 The fruit is a small three-celled drupe, depressed on the top, tuning black when mature.
-Inside each chamber is a yellowish nutlet, each nutlet producing 1 and sometimes two, brown ovoid stone-like seeds, flat on one side.
-These are ejected at maturity leaving the lower distinctive part of the calyx on the stalk.
+Inside each chamber is a yellowish nutlet, each nutlet containing 1 and sometimes two, brown ovoid stone-like seeds, flat on one side.
+These are ejected at maturity leaving the lower very distinctive part of the calyx on the stalk.
 Seeds are fairly large, about 3 mm long and weigh about 7,600 to the ounce.
 For spring planting seeds need 70 days of cold stratification and must be scarified first in order to germinate.

 Habitat: New Jersey Tea is drought tolerant and does best in full sun with well drained soils.
 It grows from a deep reddish taproot.
 When burned off in prairie areas, it re-sprouts energetically from the roots.
 It can become dominant in prairies where there are frequent burns.
 It is difficult to transplant and should be propagated by seed in late fall.
 It is susceptible to leaf spot.